BRUCE FRITCH | DURATION: 47 MINUTES

 This episode is perfect for anyone interested in the power and consequences of leadership, and hearing a powerful personal journey of growth and reflection.

 IN THIS EPISODE

-- He compares American leadership to the remarkable example of leadership he witnessed in South Africa.
+He compares American leadership to the example of leadership he witnessed in South Africa.

-- He shares the influence and impact of his father and mother in his life, the understanding he has now, and his quest for insight that remains.
+He shares the impact of his father and mother in his life, the understanding he has now, and his continued quest for personal insight.

-- He shares what matters most to him in his work ahead.
+Bruce discusses his interest in photography, what matters most to him, and his work ahead.